Meta-learning via Language Model In-context Tuning

 \section{Conclusion}

 In this work, we propose meta-learning via in-context tuning, which recasts the few-shot learning process of task adaptation and task-specific prediction as a simple sequence prediction problem, where few-shot labeled examples are concatenated with the target example to form the model input.
 In-context tuning out-performs a wide variety of baselines in terms of accuracy, including raw LM prompting, MAML and instruction tuning.
-Compared to MAML which performs task adaptation with gradient descent, in-context tuning eliminates the need for bi-level optimization and the sensitivity to hyperparameters during task adaptation.
-Meanwhile, sensitivity study shows that our FSL approach of in-context tuning is significantly less sensitive to the few-shot examples and instruction wording compared to raw LM prompting.
+Meanwhile, sensitivity study shows that our FSL approach of in-context tuning is significantly less sensitive to few-shot examples and instruction wording compared to raw LM prompting.